Feeds:

 Girl!
 You made me proud, achieving the 500th level.

-This poem is written as a tribute to one of my best friends “Diane Walker”, on achieving the milestone of 500th level in the Facebook game “Castle Age”.
+This poem is written as a tribute to my beloved, on achieving the milestone of 500th level in the Facebook game “Castle Age”.
 Game’s terminologies and characters’ names are used, which might be difficult to understand for the non-gaming readers.

 She talks in beauty, like a song,